aaronfbianchi/LSaO-visualizer/README.md

 Usage
 ---------------------
-* Place your audio file in the same folder the executable is.
-* The video will be exported to the same folder.
-If there's another one with the same name as the output, it will overwrite it without asking.
 * FFmpeg is required.
 * The oscilloscope generator only works with stereo files as it wouldn't make any sense to visualize a mono file with a stereo oscilloscope.